alex4acre/sqlite-ctrlx/README.md

 ## Usage

 Enter SQL commmands into the terminals provided on the ctlrX core datalayer.
 Use a semicolon between commands to run multiple commands.
-The last command will return a result if reqested and not followed by a semicolon (a semicolon will suppress responses from the database).
+The last command will return a result if requested and not followed by a semicolon (a semicolon will suppress responses from the database).

 ### Commands are given with an HTTP PUT request.
 The response contains the resulte of the query.